-From the small amount of Cinderella material that I see, it is surprising that, except for the de la Rue Salt Tax (except for the £5), and a few modern general revenues, so little Egyptian material appears.
+From the small amount of Cinderella material that I see, it is surprising that, except for the de la Rue Salt Tax (except for the f5), and a few modern general revenues, so little Egyptian material appears.

-- I hope as a result of your note in the QC more interest in these now 'respectable' and very interesting stamps will be stimulated. - The quite superb photographs are reproduceed. - Whose turn is it to furnish the next REVENUE REPORT ?
-Editor.
+I hope as a result of your note in the QC more interest in these now 'respectable' and very interesting stamps will be stimulated.

+\\ The quite superb photographs are reproduceed.